gep13/gep13/input/blog/update-7-10-7740-16-for-windows-phone-7-wp7.md

 Title: Update 7.10.7740.16 for Windows Phone 7 (#WP7)
 Published: 3/12/2011
 Tags:
-- Exchange
+- exchange
-- Update
+- update
-- Voice Mail
+- voice mail
-- Windows Phone 7
+- windows phone 7
 ---

 This morning, I switched on my phone, and it told me that there was an update available.
 It has only been a couple weeks since the [last update](http://www.gep13.co.uk/blog/update-7-10-7710-68-for-windows-phone-7-wp7), which provided me with the must needed ability to tether my phone to my laptop.